-a) HACA continues to explore opportunities that expand the supply of assisted housing to low-income families through the commitment and issuance of project-based vouchers and by applying for HUD funding such as HUD-VASH, Foster Youth Initiative (FYI), Mainstream and Emergency Housing Vouchers (EHV) when available.
+a) HACA continues to explore opportunities that expand the supply of assisted housing to low-income families through the commitment and issuance of project-based vouchers and by applying for HUD funding such as HUD-VASH, Foster Youth Initiative (FYI) and Mainstream when available.

-In FY 2020 - 2021, HACA was awarded 206 Mainstream vouchers for the non-elderly disabled who are homeless, at risk of homelessness, at risk of institutionalization or coming out of an institution and 70 VASH vouchers for homeless veterans.
+This fiscal year HACA was awarded 100 Mainstream vouchers for the non-elderly disabled who are homeless, at risk of homelessness, at risk of institutionalization or coming out of an institution; 5 FYI vouchers for young people under the age of 25 aging out of foster care and who are at extreme risk of experiencing homelessness; and 70 VASH vouchers for homeless veterans.
 See B.2 above for progress to date regarding current and new partnerships for project-based vouchers.